How to Be A Master in Photoshop Pen Tool

 Select the object to change or remove the Background

 After you have created your selection from your path, you can either copy it to another layer or create a layer mask to remove the part of the image from its background.
-You must be in the layer that contains the image you want to isolate in order to do any of the following methods.
+You must be in the layer that contains the image you want to isolate to do any of the following methods.

-Removing A Background By Copying A Selection
+13. Removing A Background By Copying A Selection

 You can copy your selection by pressing CTRL+C (COMMAND+C on a Mac) and then paste CTRL+V (COMMAND+V on a Mac) into the selection.
 Your selection will appear automatically in a new layer.
 You can make your original layer invisible for viewing the isolated object in the layer panel.